 Fu Sinian (傅斯年) believes that the CCP is a gang of thugs

-Fu Sinian was widely known as a genius and a genuine master in Chinese literature and history in the 20th century.
+Fu Sinian was widely known as a genius and a genuine master of Chinese literature and history in the 20th century.
 He was often compared to Chen Yinke.
 His staunch and unyielding character was rare among intellectuals.

 Fu Sinian’s opinion of the Soviet Union and the CCP was never positive.
 In 1932, he publicly stated that the Communist Party “was largely a gang of thugs.”